-In 1927, Alister MacKenzie was commissioned to redesign all of the bunkers.
+Then, in 1927, Alister MacKenzie was commissioned to redesign all of the bunkers.
 From that point on, the Cal Club’s reputation started to take off.
 Known for his exquisite skill set when it came to bunkering, MacKenzie’s touch brought life to the fairways of the Cal Club.

 Now, the Cal Club may very well be one of the best golf courses in America if not the world.

-From the 1st hole, a gentle par-5 opener with one of the better green complexes on the course, to the par-3 6th, a golfer would never guess that by the time they reach the green on the mid-length par-3, with its green falling away gently from the tee, that they would have climbed to one of the highest points on the golf course and what must be some 150 feet of elevation change from the 1st tee.
+From the 1st hole, a gentle par-5 opener with one of the better green complexes on the course, to the par-3 6th, a golfer would never guess that by the time they reach the green on the mid-length par-3, with its green falling away gently from the tee, that they would have climbed to one of the highest points on the golf course and what must be some 150 feet of elevation change from the 1st green.

-On the entire course, there is not a single weak hole…just strong and stronger holes.
-Even on holes like the second, a new Phillips hole where the land is less interesting, a great green complex saves the day and turns what would be a somewhat dull hole into a very good one.
+On the entire course, there is not a single weak hole just strong and stronger holes.
+Even on holes like the 2nd, a new Phillips hole where the land is less interesting, a great green complex saves the day and turns what would be a somewhat dull hole into a very good one.
 The 3rd, also a new hole, is a par-4 which begins with an elevated tee-shot, wraps itself around an incredible assembly of bunkers and finishes on a beautiful pushed up green.

 The 6th hole is the first of what is a great collection of par-3s — a mid-length three shot hole with a green that falls away from the tee.
 The bunkers short tell golfers “don’t miss here,” but a closely shaved bank on the back of the green awaits those who go long.